freignat91/agrid/README.md

 # Install

-Docker 1.12.5 min should be installed pull this image or rebuild it:
+Docker 1.12.5 min should be installed.
+Warning agrid doesn't work on Docker 1.13 for now.
+Update on going... pull this image or rebuild it:

 - clone the git project: https://github.com/freignat91/agrid